thesinghsec/WebVulnLab-Home_Lab/README.md

 ## Disclaimer

-Please note that the findings in this repository are based on my personal practice and exploration.
+Please note that the findings in this repository are based on my practice and exploration.
 Always ensure proper authorization and adhere to ethical hacking principles and legal guidelines when conducting web vulnerability testing.

 Enjoy exploring my practice findings and delving into the fascinating world of web security!